altrdev/nepal_allyouneedtoknow/content/en/in-depth/trekking-annapurna.md

 ### **Get prepared for the Annapurna Circuit Trek**

-After having shared our [trekking in the Kathmandu Valley]({{< ref "trekking-kathmandu.md" >}}), it's definitely worth telling you about the **Annapurna Circuit Trek**.
-More in details, we've been through a ring trail that has brought us on a balcony to see the Annapurna chain in its whole: **Poon Hill**.
+After having shared our [trekking in the Kathmandu Valley]({{< ref "trekking-kathmandu.md" >}}), it's definitely worth telling you about our trekking route on the **Annapurna Circuit Trek**.
+More in details, we've been through a ring trail that has brought us on a natural balcony to see the Annapurna chain in its whole: **Poon Hill**.

 We've been on a 4 days trek as follows: